ergo-services/ergo/README.md

 * Fixed issues #87, #88 and #93 (closing network socket)
 * Fixed issue #96 (silently drops message if mailbox is full)
 * Updated minimal requirement of Golang version to 1.17 (go.mod)
+* We still keep the rule "Zero Dependencies"

 ### Benchmarks ###